MiguelCastillo/Brackets-Themes/README.md

 Features
 ===============

-- Dynamic loading of codemirror's css theme files from the theme directory.
+* Automatic loading of CodeMirror's themes as shipped with Brackets.
-- Dynamic loading of custom themes.
+* Automatic loading of custom themes.
+For custom themes 101 primer, please ready bolow.
 Handy if you want to create your own themes or already have themes you want to keep when you upgrade brackets.
-- Custom themes are 100% codemirror standard.

 Screenshot